brekmeuris/DrMZ.jl/README.md

 [![Coverage](https://codecov.io/gh/brekmeuris/DrMZ.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/brekmeuris/DrMZ.jl)

-This module, Deep renormalized Mori-Zwanzig (DrMZ) contains the various submodules for generating data and training operator neural networks, finding custom basis functions, solving PDEs using the custom basis functions, and construction of reduced order models.
+This package, Deep renormalized Mori-Zwanzig (DrMZ) contains the various submodules for generating data and training operator neural networks, finding custom basis functions, solving PDEs using the custom basis functions, and construction of reduced order models.

 This repository is currently private and in a pre-release state.